bigzijing/Geopython-Conference-2018/README.md

 #### Task 4.2.
 Doing the Same for Previous Tasks
 Now that you have learned how to define a method in a script, do it for:\
 1. Adding a vector layer with user input from a dialog box
-2. Setting the CRS
-3. Adding a buffer
+2. Adding a buffer
-4. Performing an union
+3. Performing an union
-5. Performing an intersection
+4. Performing an intersection
-6. Hint: It should look something like this:
+5. Hint: It should look something like this:
 ```
 import libraries